Comedian: Radio

 Radio comedy began in the United States when Raymond Knight launched The Cuckoo Hour on NBC in 1930, along with the 1931 network debut of Stoopnagle and Budd on CBS.
 Most of the Hollywood comedians who did not become dramatic actors (e.g. Bergen, Fields, Groucho and Chico Marx, Red Skelton, Jack Benny, Fred Allen, Judy Canova, Hope, Martin and Lewis), transitioned to United States radio in the 1930s and 1940s.

-Without a Hollywood supply of comedians to draw from, radio comedy did not begin in the United Kingdom until a generation later, with such popular 1950s shows as The Goon Show and Hancock's Half Hour.
-Later, radio became a proving-ground for many later United Kingdom comedians.
+These programs had a ready supply of Hollywood comedians to draw from, including the cream of British music hall talent.

+Restrained by the conservative values of the nation's only broadcaster (BBC), radio comedy did not develop in the United Kingdom until a generation later, when wartime morale demanded a greater emphasis on light entertainment.
+Popular shows included Danger – Men at Work!, ITMA, and Much-Binding-in-the-Marsh.
+These led to the post-war development of such hits as The Goon Show and Hancock's Half Hour.
+Radio became a proving-ground for many later United Kingdom comedians.
 Chris Morris began his career in 1986 at Radio Cambridgeshire, and Ricky Gervais began his comedy career in 1997 at London radio station XFM.
 The League of Gentlemen, Mitchell and Webb and The Mighty Boosh all transferred to television after broadcasting on BBC Radio 4.